mwojnars/hypertag/docs/index.md

 gets rendered, so that hypertags can assume active role in document generation, and be able to communicate more efficiently with other parts of code.
 In a typical scenario, the incoming DOM is passively transferred to the output of a hypertag.
-However, with the DOM manipulation routines, the DOM can also be used as a means of communication between hypertags; and as a carrier of internal data that control hypertags' expansion.
+However, with DOM manipulation routines, the DOM can be freely modified along the way, and can also be used as a means of communication between hypertags, or as a carrier of internal data that control hypertags' expansion.

 <!---
 The incoming DOM can be used as a carrier of internal data that controls hypertag's execution,